Reading time: 4 minutes

 This freeze could mean that higher earners, as well as consistent savers, could find themselves being pulled over the savings threshold and subject to charges.

-What’s more, medium to high earners within the public sector who will be reliant on a defined benefit pension could also be hit with additional charges.
+What’s more, medium to high earners within the public sector who may be reliant on a defined benefit pension could also be hit with additional charges.
 This is because the annual pension amount for such schemes will be frozen at one 20th of the ‘cash’ limit, or £53,655 a year until April 2026.

 How can I prepare my finances?